ladakh permit guide foreign riders 2026

 What Indian law says

 Indian road law does not prohibit a Delhi-registered motorcycle from riding anywhere in Ladakh.
 There is no national regulation restricting vehicle registration zones on public highways.
-A Delhi bike is fully legal on the Manali–Leh highway, the Srinagar–Leh highway, and in Leh city itself.
+A Delhi bike is fully legal on the Manali–Leh highway, the Srinagar–Leh highway, and throughout Leh city itself.

 ⚠️

-What the local union rules say
+What local union rules say

 3. How the Leh Bike Swap Works — Step by Step